uwcmg/CMG_seqr/README.md

        --source-paths gs://your-bucket/GRCh38/your-callset.vcf.gz \   # this can be a local path within the pipeline-runner container (eg. /input_vcfs/dir/your-callset.vcf.gz) or a gs:// path
        --dest-path gs://your-bucket/GRCh38/your-callset.mt      # this can be a local path within the pipeline-runner container or a gs:// path where you have write access

-## On-prem Step 2 - Now that the vcf is converted, upload the converted Hail file to elasticsearch for the seqr server to use.
+## On-prem Step 2 - Now that the vcf is converted to Hail, upload the converted Hail file to elasticsearch and specify the ES index.

 Example command/script line:

 #### python3 -m seqr_loading SeqrMTToESTask  --local-scheduler --genome-version 37 --dest-path /input_vcfs/${project}/${project}.mt --reference-ht-path /seqr-reference-data/GRCh37/combined_reference_data_grch37.ht --es-host elasticsearch --es-index ${project}_esi --es-index-min-num-shards 10

-# Go back to the rainier seqr server page and your project should now be ready for variant search!
+# Go back to the rainier seqr server page and your project should now be ready for variant search on the website!

 Example:
 http://rainier.gs.washington.edu/project/R0009_bamshad_uwcmg_cdh_5/project_page